 Any paper based submissions should be sent to:

 Once you have returned the required information, you will receive an email allowing you to log into your DBS application, complete the form, and provide online payment.
 Our DBS partners, CBS will contact you if they require any further information from you.
-CBS require the following information from you to carry forth the application process (the table below is for reference only):
+CBS require the following information from you to carry forth the application process:

 CBS can be contacted on 01443 799 900.